JettChenT/tuxun-bot/README.md

 Note: This is for education purposes only.
 Do not use this in any formal competitions.

-After activating the extension, simply check the chrome console for coordinates.
+After activating the extension, click the extension icon to view the location.

 To install this extension in chrome, go to `chrome://extensions`, enable dev mode, click `load unpacked`, and select this folder.